WilliamRutherford/UofT-Wifi/README.md

 [Here is the site where all this data is grabbed from.](http://utsc.utoronto.ca/webapps/wirelessmap/cwn.php)

+####Dependencies:

+Uses wget to grab pages.
+Uses grep and sed to parse text.

 #####Changing default directory:
 The script automatically keeps all scraped files in the "UTWI" folder, in the same folder the repository is kept.
 To change the name, change the `DIR` variable at the top of the script. *NOTE: This directory MUST stay in the repo directory.
 If you move it, it will just be created again.
 If you wish to do this, use a symlink.*